Dealing with itching

 Some types of anti depressant medicines can help to reduce itching.
 They act like an antihistamine and also help you relax.
 They can work well for itching due to nerve irritation, such as peripheral neuropathy.
 Anti depressants used for itching include amitriptyline, imipramine and paroxetine.

 Steroids can help.
 They come either as creams you put on to your skin or as tablets.
 You can buy low dose steroid cream over the counter from the chemist.
 But your doctor needs to prescribe the higher dose creams and the tablets.
 You usually only have steroids for a short time because they can cause side effects if you take them for too long.
-You can find out more about steroids and their side effects in the individual cancer drug section.
+You can read more about steroids and their side effects.

 Lotions, creams and ointments called emollients reduce itching by helping to 'oil' the skin to keep it supple and moist.
 Some bath and shower products contain emollients.
 You can bathe or wash your hair in them to soothe your whole body.
 Your doctor, nurse or pharmacist can tell you more about them.